 If you love lacy, crepe-like south Indian dosas with golden edges that crackle and crunch as you eat them, I have for you a recipe that will make you fall in love: a sorghum dosa.

 This is a simple recipe, with just three ingredients needed, and there's some soaking and fermentation time involved.
 However, it's also a fairly easy recipe and there's no reason you can't make it even if you've never tried making an Indian dosa before.

 What is sorghum?

-Sorghum, also called jowar, milo,Indian millet, cholam (in Tamil) and jwari (in Marathi) and jonnalu (in Telugu) is packed with heart-healthy protein and other nutrients, and it has a plethora of health benefits that range from fighting cancer (it's particularly effective in inhibiting an enzyme linked to the development of breast cancer) to heart disease and diabetes.
+Sorghum, also called jowar, milo,Indian millet, cholam (in Tamil), jwari (in Marathi) and jonnalu (in Telugu) is packed with heart-healthy protein and other nutrients, and it has a plethora of health benefits that range from fighting cancer (it's particularly effective in inhibiting an enzyme linked to the development of breast cancer) to heart disease and diabetes.
 It is also gut-friendly and gluten-free, so it's a good grain for those with celiac disease or anyone that's watching their gluten intake.